 Robert Cobb Assistant Superintendent For Administration P.O.
-Drawer Z; Dickinson, TX 77539 Office: (281) 229-6102 Fax: (281) 229-6023 eligible student has the right to request a hearing.
-If after the hearing the records are not amended, the parent or eligible student has 30 school days to place a statement in the student's record.
+Drawer Z; Dickinson, TX 77539 Office: (281) 229-6102 Fax: (281) 229-6023

 A parent or eligible student may inspect the student's records and request a correction or amendment if the records are considered inaccurate, misleading, or otherwise in violation of the student's privacy rights.